acdh-oeaw/AkSearchSolr/doc/marc700.md

     * e.g. `author = custom, getRepeated(100|__|abcdg|4:700|_#|abcdg|4)`
   * Our helper method source is in the `java_helpers/Oeaw.java` file which is copied into docker image's `/opt/aksearch/import/index_java/src/Oeaw.java`
     (where the indexer searches for the helper methods code) by the `Dockerfile`.
+3. We need to handle linked fields in 2.
+   When a value is in a linked field:
+   * The original field contains subfield `6` with a value `targetTag-uniqueId`, e.g. `880-03`.
+   * There is a linked field with a given tag and subfield `6` with values `srcTag-uniqueId` (e.g. `700-03`) or `srcTag-uniqueId/somethingElse` (e.g. `700-03/Jpn`).
+   * It is possible that not all fields have the `6` subfield.
+In such a case a default value should be used.
-3. While extracting subfield values we need to be able to provide a default value when the subfield is missing.
+4. While extracting subfield values we need to be able to provide a default value when the subfield is missing.
    * This is done by the second Java helper method - `getSubfieldAtLeastOnce({field}|{ind1}{ind2}|{value subfield}, {default value})`, where:
     * `{field}` is just a MARC field number
       `{ind1}` and `{ind2}` are indicator filters where `_` means "anything" and `#` means "not set"